pvigier/perlin-numpy/README.md

 * `shape`: shape of the generated array (tuple of 2 ints)
 * `res`: number of periods of noise to generate along each axis (tuple of 2 ints)
 * `tileable`: if the noise should be tileable along each axis (tuple of 2 bools)
+*  seed : seed for internal RNG if desired. if None use global RNG

 Note: `shape` must be a multiple of `res`